 We are not going to pretend that every XM client is happy.
 No broker has 100% satisfied users.
 Instead, here is a balanced summary of what we see across forums, review sites, and social media — and how to interpret it.

-- Low barrier to entry: traders appreciate the $5 minimum and the $30 bonus for testing live conditions.
+- Low barrier to entry: traders appreciate the $5 minimum and welcome deposit bonus + monthly deposit bonuses where eligible for testing live conditions.

 - Fast execution: most reports confirm orders fill quickly with minimal slippage under normal market conditions.